stormpath/stormpath-sdk-java/extensions/spring/docs/source/forgot-password.rst

 #.
 On the Directory Workflows screen, select the ``Password Reset`` tab at the top and enable the workflow.

    Ensure you change the ``Link Base Url`` text field to equal the fully qualified URL of your application's :ref:`password reset link base URL <forgot uri>`.
-The plugin's default context-relative path for this feature is ``/change``, implying a base URL (for example, during localhost testing) of ``http://localhost:8080/change``.
+The default context-relative path for this feature is ``/change``, implying a base URL (for example, during localhost testing) of ``http://localhost:8080/change``.

    .. image:: /_static/console-directory-workflows-pwreset.png